Q: What does FAQS mean?

 Q: What about The Western Mysteries?

-I am also writing a series originally called The Western Mysteries and then changed to The P.K.
+I have also written a series originally called The Western Mysteries and later changed to The P.K.
 Pinkerton Mysteries.
 This series is set in Virginia City, Nevada Territory, during the Silver Boom of the early 1860's.
 The Western hero is always a loner, so there is just one main character: P.K.
 'Pinky' Pinkerton, Private Eye.
 Pinky (right) is a 12-year-old half-Indian kid.
-Real historical characters like Sam Clemens (AKA Mark Twain) will rub shoulders with fun made-up characters like Poker Face Jace.
+Real historical characters like Sam Clemens (AKA Mark Twain) rub shoulders with fun invented characters like Poker Face Jace.
 You can read more at my new P.K.
 Pinkerton website and you can follow P.K.
 Pinkerton on Twitter.
-The first three books in the series are The Case of the Deadly Desperados, The Case of the Good-looking Corpse and The Case of the Pistol-packing Widows.
-The fourth book in the series, The Case of the Bogus Detective, will be out in September of 2014.
+The four books in the series are The Case of the Deadly Desperados, The Case of the Good-looking Corpse (P.K.
+Pinkerton & the Petrified Man in the USA) and The Case of the Pistol-packing Widows and The Case of the Bogus Detective.
+This last book was only published in the UK.

 Q: Will you be my penpal? ...help me with my homework? ...read my story?